 The house is a real treasure.
-You expect the rooms to be huge and very grand, but in fact they're much smaller than you would have imagined and much more intimate that expected (OK, they are still grand!), but they’re small enough for you to get a feel for how they might enjoy themselves at Christmas, and at others times of the year when they stay in Norfolk.
+You expect the rooms to be huge and very grand, but in fact they're much smaller than you would have imagined and much more intimate that expected (OK, they are still grand!), but they’re small enough for you to get a feel for how the Royal Family might enjoy themselves at Christmas, and at others times of the year when they stay in Norfolk.

 The garden is superb, whether you are interested in gardening or not, it really doesn’t matter.
 You can easily stroll around in a circle with the house being the central focus.
-You come across the imposing Norwich Gate, the museum and tea room, the lake leading up to the West Lawns and surrounded by the most spectacular flora.
+You come across the imposing Norwich Gate, the museum and tea room, the lake leading up to the West Lawns and you are surrounded by the most spectacular flora.